google-deepmind/lab/docs/levels.md

 `gadgetSelect`         | false   | Enables gadget selection.
 See [actions](/docs/users/actions.md)
 `gadgetSwitch`         | false   | Enables gadget switching.
 See [actions](/docs/users/actions.md)
 `allowHoldOutLevels`   | false   | Enables hold-out levels that have been decorated with test_only.
+`logLevel`             | INFO    | Controls the verbosity of log messages.
+Must be one of NEVER, ERROR, WARNING, INFO, or any positive integer.
+See game_scripts/common/log.lua.

 The levels that are shipped with DeepMind Lab can be found in [game_scripts/levels](../game_scripts/levels).